tmonfre/example-typescript-webapp/README.md

-# 3Q Web Application
+# Example Web Application

-This is the 3Q web application, built with React, TypeScript, webpack, and babel.
+This is an example web application built with React, TypeScript, webpack, and babel.
 It is built and served with [Docker](https://www.docker.com/).

 ## Running Locally